 Every year, the federal government takes an average of about $7,000 in taxes per American—and then spends nearly $12,000 per American.
 That is how it goes a heart-stopping $4 billion deeper into debt every single day.

 What would it take to actually pay the bills?
-This video offers one suggestion.
-To finance one year of federal spending, just take the combined global profits of every one of the Fortune 500 companies; take all the tv ad money spent on all 45 Super Bowls; take the combined salaries of all players in the nfl, mlb, nba and nhl along with all winnings from the pga tour and nascar; take every penny of household income in excess of $250,000; take all the money from every billionaire and near-billionaire; take every dime that was spent on the wars in Iraq and Afghanistan; take everything pumped into foreign aid; and then make every American man, woman and child chip in another 40 bucks.
+Statistician David Burge, author of the famed Iowahawk website, offers one suggestion.
+To finance one year of federal spending, just take the combined global profits of every one of the Fortune 500 companies; take all the tv ad money spent on all 45 Super Bowls; take the combined salaries of all players in the nfl, mlb, nba and nhl along with all winnings from the pga tour and nascar; take every penny of household income in excess of $250,000; take all the money from every billionaire and near-billionaire; take every dime the nation is spending on the wars in Iraq and Afghanistan; take everything pumped into foreign aid; and then make every American man, woman and child chip in another 40 bucks.
 Voila!

 The bad news is, that would only pay one year’s bills, and the financial wherewithal of the nation would be gutted.

 I’m guessing you have enough common sense to recognize that to “budget” yourself to go $1.5 trillion deeper into debt each year simply isn’t sustainable.
 It is lunacy.

 But here is something you may not know—something extraordinary.